Phone: [ring ring]

 In case you haven’t noticed, there has been a pretty sharp uptick in bogus phone calls making their way to our mobile devices.
 I’ve lost count of the number of random numbers trying to reach me, and because the spammers have managed to spoof local area codes, I’m always reluctant to ignore them.
 I was recently in the hospital and met with more doctors than I can shake a crutch at, and a few of the calls that I’ve “blown off” have been doctors, nurses, or pharmacies trying to reach me.
 You could just say “that’s fine, let it go to your voicemail and return the doctors’ calls at your leisure.”
 But they’re busy people, and I’ve found that phone tag is not as effective as simply answering the phone and blocking the number if the person on the other end is, as President Trump would say, a “bad hombre.”

 Fortunately, our national telecommunications crisis has been noticed.
-On March 2, 2017, the Federal Communications Commission (FCC) announced several items that will be on the agenda for a meeting that will be taking place later this month, one of which is:
+On March 2, 2017, the Federal Communications Commission (FCC) announced several items [link no longer active] that will be on the agenda for a meeting that will be taking place later this month, one of which is:

 Advanced Methods to Target and Eliminate Unlawful Robocalls – The Commission will consider a Notice of Proposed Rulemaking and Notice of Inquiry that would enable voice service providers to better protect subscribers from illegal and fraudulent robocalls.
 (CG Docket No. 17- 59)

-In the supplemental fact sheet that includes the “Notice of Proposed Rulemaking (NPRM) and Notice of Inquiry (NOI),” robocalls and telemarketing calls are listed as the top source of complaints by consumers to the FCC and “U.S. consumers received approximately 2.4 billion robocalls per month in 2016.”
+In the supplemental fact sheet [link no longer active] that includes the “Notice of Proposed Rulemaking (NPRM) and Notice of Inquiry (NOI),” robocalls and telemarketing calls are listed as the top source of complaints by consumers to the FCC and “U.S. consumers received approximately 2.4 billion robocalls per month in 2016.”
 It goes on to explain that the NPRM:

 - Proposes to adopt rules that providers may block spoofed robocalls when the subscriber to a particular telephone number requests that calls originating from that number be blocked (sometimes called “Do- Not-Originate”).
 This proposal builds on a clarification made by the Consumer and Governmental Affairs Bureau in 2016 at the request of the industry’s Robocall Strike Force.